gnosis/dx-docs/source/add-token-pair.md

 It'll check if everything is ok for adding the token pair, but it won't execute the transaction:
-  * Use the mnemnonic of the account that have deposited the initial funding.
+  * Use the mnemnonic of the account that deposited the initial funding.
   * Use the file you created in the previous step (i.e. `./ABC-WETH.js`)
   * Provide the name of the network in which you want to add the token pair: `mainnet` or `rinkeby`.
   * Don't forget the `--dry-run`